Atlases and Maps|

 Settlement under Spain and Mexico

 Non-indian settlement of the Bay Area began with the arrival of Catholic priests and soldiers from Spain in 1775 - 1776 under the leadership of Lt.
-Colonel Juan Bautista de Anza.
-The , who established a series of missions and military camps (presidios).
+Colonel Juan Bautista de Anza, who established a series of missions and military camps (presidios).
 Soldiers who retired and were willing to stay in California were granted large tracts of lands called ranchos.

-Anza's mission was to bring colonists to "Alta California".
-His party of 240 settlers, soldiers, and priests traveled 1,800 miles from Sonora, Mexico to Monterey, California.
+Anza's mission was to bring colonists to the coastal region of "Alta California" or Upper California (a region of the American continent under Spanish rule that included all of the modern American states of California, Nevada, and Utah, and parts of Arizona, Wyoming, Colorado and New Mexico).
+His party of 240 settlers, soldiers, and priests traveled 1,800 miles from Sonora, Mexico, to Monterey, California.
 Once established in Monterey, a smaller group rode north to establish a presidio (military camp) and mission church in San Francisco.
 The same group explored what is now the East Bay in March and April of 1776, making camp along the San Lorenzo Creek on March 31 (the creek was named Arroyo de la Harina in the diary of the expedition).
 The most comprehensive collection of historical documents and images of the Anza expedition is found at Web de Anza (maintained by the University of Oregon).

 Under Spanish rule Alta California was functionally part of Mexico, which the Spanish also controlled.
 In fact, many of the "Spanish" settlers were actually natives of Mexico.
-After Mexico won its independence from Spain in 1821, California became part of the new Mexican nation, and remained so until the American conquest in 1846.
+After Mexico won its independence from Spain in 1821, California became part of the new Mexican nation, and remained so until the American victory in the war with in 1846.
 Like Spain, Mexico gave residents vast tracts of land (up to 50,000 acres) to encourage settlement.